Botanical Classification

 Origin and History

 Kale has ancient roots in the eastern Mediterranean and Asia Minor, cultivated since around 2000 BCE by Greeks and Romans.
 Curly kale varieties, including Redbor’s predecessors, became staples in northern Europe during the Middle Ages for their cold tolerance.
-Redbor kale, a modern hybrid, was developed in Europe, likely in the Netherlands or Germany, in the late 20th century for its vibrant purple-red foliage, blending culinary and ornamental value.
+Redbor kale, a modern hybrid, was developed in Europe, likely in the Netherlands or Germany, in the late 20th century for its vibrant burgundy coloration, blending culinary and decorative appeal.
+Its name reflects its rich hue.

 Identifying Characteristics